Oka Giner: Acting career

 Giner studied briefly at university, but soon left and successfully auditioned for the Centro de Educación Artística, the free drama school run by Televisa.
 In January 2012, she moved from Camargo to Mexico City to attend school.
 While attending CEA, Giner gained acting experience by performing various in student-run productions.
 During her first year at CEA, she heard about an audition for producer Pedro Torres' latest project, Gossip Girl: Acapulco, a Spanish-language remake of the hit American series.
 Actress Mariana Van Rankin was originally cast as Bárbara Fuenmayor and filmed a short pilot episode.
 When she later dropped out, producers recast the role.
 Giner originally attended the casting call hoping to gain experience for future auditions.
 Although she had little professional training and no professional acting experience, she was cast in one of two lead roles.
 Giner was the last actor to audition and be cast in the series.
 The entire cast was officially announced in January 2013.
 Gossip Girl: Acapulco began filming in various locations in Acapulco, Mexico on January 21, 2013 and ended in May of that year.
 The show premiered exclusively on the subscription service channel, Golden Premier, on August 5, 2013.
 In spite of the show's success in Mexico, it was not renewed for a second season and was officially cancelled on January 14, 2014.

 Following the completion of filming and promotion for Gossip Girl: Acapulco, Giner returned to CEA to begin her second year of school in July 2013.
 In March 2014, she auditioned for a lead role in the Televisa telenovela, Hasta el fin del mundo, but did not receive a part.
 She was instead cast in a recurring role in another series, Señorita Pólvora, in July 2014.

 In September 2013, she was announced as a new celebrity spokesmodel for "Always Platinum", appearing in commercials for the brand in Mexico.
 Her short film, M de iMportante, was released on her official Twitter account via Vimeo in July 2014.

-Giner then appeared in the Telemundo telenovela Bajo el mismo cielo which began airing on July 28, 2015.
-Its premiere episode garnered the highest ratings on Telemundo for a telenovela in 3 years.
-On August 8, 2015, she began filming the Telemundo telenovela drama ¿Quién es quién?, moving to Miami for the show's production.
+Giner then appeared in the Telemundo telenovela Bajo el mismo cielo which premiered on July 28, 2015.
+The first episode garnered one of the highest-rated telenovela on Telemundo in three years.
+On August 8, 2015, she began filming another Telemundo telenovela ¿Quién es quién?, moving to Miami for the show's production.
 The telenovela premiered on October 26, 2015 on Gala TV in Mexico.

 Personal life

-On December 10, 2022, Giner married comedian Nacho Redondo after three years of dating.
+On December 10, 2022, Giner married Venezuelan comedian Nacho Redondo after three years of dating.